A topic from the subject of Inorganic Chemistry in Chemistry.

 Key Points:

-• Acids and bases are complementary substances that can neutralize each other.
+• Acids and bases are complementary substances that react to form water and a salt in a neutralization reaction.

-• Acids and bases have important applications in chemistry, biology, and everyday life.
+• Acids and bases have many important applications in chemistry, biology, and everyday life, including in industrial processes, medicine, and agriculture.

 Acid-Base Titration Experiment